GaetanLepage/phd-manuscript/_misc/template/_index.typ

   // Format in which the date will be displayed on cover page.
   // More info: https://typst.app/docs/reference/foundations/datetime/#format
   date-format: "[month repr:long] [day padding:zero], [year repr:full]",
+  // Add outlines to the Table of content
+  include-outlines-in-contents: true,
   // The content of your work.
   body,
 ) = {